 And whilst the Curriculum is a strength in the Foundation section, with both its design and implementation, and adaptation now rated Very Good, these indicators retained their Good rating in Primary, whilst the Curriculum Design and Implementation was downgraded to Acceptable in Secondary, due to the concerns related to the lack of IGCSE subject options.

 There was no change to the ratings for the Protection, Care, Guidance and Support of students - again rated Very Good across the board, nor were any changes in ratings made to the five indicators included under Leadership and Management.
 The effectiveness of Leadership, and Management, Staffing, Facilities and Resources were again rated Good, whilst the school's Self-Evaluation and Improvement Planning, Parents and the Community, and Governance, were each rated Very Good.

 The KHDA inspectors identified the school's strengths as:

 In terms of recommendations for improvement, the inspection team advises the school to

 WhichSchoolAdvisor.com has so far had limited feedback for the school for its survey - although we would have to say so far it is broadly positive.
 A higher than national average number of parents (88%) would recommend the school, and a majority of parents believe their children feel included and look forward to going to school.
-It would seem that similar feedback was provided to the KHDA prior to the inspection when over 600 parents responded.
-A very large majority of parents are satisfied with the quality of education provided by the school, believe that the school is well led, and that school leaders and staff are approachable and listen to their concerns.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.